PX4/PX4-user_guide/en/flight_controller/omnibus_f4_sd.md

 | TX            | Ch2     |
 | RX            | Ch1     |

-Nothing else needs to be configured on PX4 flight controller side - the RC protocol is auto-detected.

 Next update the TX/RX modules to use the CRSF protocol and set up telemetry.
 Instructions for this are provided in the [TBS Crossfire Manual](https://www.team-blacksheep.com/tbs-crossfire-manual.pdf) (search for 'Setting up radio for CRSF').

+#### PX4 CRSF Configuration

+You will need to build custom firmware to use CRSF.
+For more information see [CRSF Telemetry](../telemetry/crsf_telemetry.md#px4-configuration).

 ## Schematics